 - Automatically switches from full to float mode

-Overall, the Battery Tender® Plus 021-0128 is the best battery maintainer that will safely keep the battery topped up at a safe storage voltage.
-The brand also state that it will charge as fast or faster than any other 3 amp charger available.Check it Out
+Overall, the Battery Tender ® Plus 021-0128 is the best battery maintainer that safely keeps the battery topped up at a safe storage voltage.
+The brand also state that it will charge as fast or faster than any other 3 amp battery tender on the market.Check it Out

-The cheaper alternative to the Battery Tender® is the Schumacher SC1300, which also has a 1.5 amp speed but only a 1 year warranty.
-It will also automatically switch between fully charged and floating mode when the battery reaches a certain limit.
+The cheaper alternative to the Battery Tender above is the Schumacher SC1300.
+It’s a similar battery maintainer that also has a 1.5 amp charge speed but only a 1 year warranty.
+However, the brand also produce other high performing models to best suit your requirements.

 - 1.5 amps